 You Don’t Need an Apprenticeship to Get Certified

-Skilled trades like plumber, electrician, and HVAC technician require about 5 years of training and apprenticeship.
-It’s a long process.
-Even longer than a university degree!
+Skilled trades like plumber, electrician, and HVAC technician require about five years of training and apprenticeship.
+It’s a long process--even longer than a university degree!

 Check out our full interview with Neil: My Review of Gas Technician Training at Herzing College

 Wondering about job prospects after graduation?
 According to the latest data from the Government of Canada Job Bank, gas technicians should enjoy good demand throughout Ontario for the next few years.

 Starting as a Gas Technician 3, you can be hired for the following work: